 Getting around Whistler is simple – a popular multi-use trail runs through its neighbourhoods at a very manageable grade.
 Whistler Village is pedestrian only but cyclists are welcome just about everywhere else.
-Alternatively, residents and visitors can get around by driving.
+Alternatively, residents and visitors can get around by taking the bus or driving.

 Whistler also offers accessible routes and easy access, making it an accessible and inclusive resort community for all residents and visitors.
-Click here for more information on Whistler’s Accessibility Map.
+See Whistler’s Accessibility Map.

 Take time to explore your options for walking, cycling, ride-sharing, parking, and taking transit to get to Whistler and around Whistler.

 Sit back and enjoy the ride!
 Getting to Whistler couldn’t be easier.